64kramsystem/zfs-installer/README.md

 ## Project status

 The project is in passive maintenance: I accept PRs but not issues, and I may apply minor changes on an irregular basis.
-Issues and discussions will be deactivated from Mon 29/Nov.
+Issues and discussions have been deactivated.

 PR are always welcome! 😄 I guarantee quick feedback.